saleae/logic2-automation/python/docs/source/getting_started.rst

 Installing the Python Automation API package
 --------------------------------------------

-To get started, you will need the latest build of the Logic 2 Software (2.3.56+), the logic2-automation python package, and python 3.9 or newer.
+To get started, you will need the latest build of the Logic 2 Software (2.3.59+), the logic2-automation python package, and Python 3.8, 3.9, or 3.10.

 First, let's install the logic2-automation package.
 Download the package zip file, and install it like so: